emmekkappa/CounterApp/README.md

 ## Usage

 Once the app is open in your browser, you can interact with it by clicking the "+" and "-" buttons to increment and decrement the counter value.
-The current counter value is displayed at the center of the app.
+The current counter value is displayed at the centre of the app.

 ## Roadmap